 1. Official Service Centers:

-The cost of battery replacement at Samsung’s official service centers varies by region but generally ranges from $70 to $100.
-This includes the cost of the battery, labor, and any additional services required.
+The process of getting a new battery at Samsung’s official service centers is different in every region but is usually in the $70 to $100 price bracket.
+It covers the costs of the battery, labor, and any necessary additional services.

 2. Authorized Repair Shops: